Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Definitions of and ( ) in terms of viscosity solutions

 The usual approach for defining viscosity solutions is to take $\o H_{\rho,\e}[\phi,u]$ or $\underline H_{\rho,\e}[\phi,u]$ as the Hamiltonian when $\phi_x(t,x) \neq 0$ and to take $0$ as the Hamiltonian when $\phi_x(t,x) = 0$.
-While this is a possible choice, it turns out to be unnecessarily restrictive to require the Hamiltonian to be $0$ for all test functions $\phi$ with $\phi_x(t,x) = 0$.
-Recall that collision events correspond to $\phi_x(t,x) = 0$, and thus proving that the Hamiltonian is $0$ for all test functions $\phi$ with $\phi_x(t,x) = 0$ requires a detailed description of all possible collision events.
-This can be a heavy task as can be seen from the proof of Theorem \ref{t:Pn}.
-Fortunately, the choice in the definition of viscosity solutions is lenient enough to restrict the class of test functions $\phi$ when $\phi_x(t,x) = 0$.
+However, this solutions concept turns out to be too strong (see Section \ref{s:disc:tFct} for a further discussion).
+Indeed, collision events correspond to $\phi_x(t,x) = 0$, and thus proving that the Hamiltonian is $0$ for all test functions $\phi$ with $\phi_x(t,x) = 0$ requires a detailed description of all possible collision events.
+Fortunately, this can be largely avoided; the choice in the definition of viscosity solutions is lenient enough to restrict the class of test functions $\phi$ when $\phi_x(t,x) = 0$.
 However, the smaller we take the class of test functions, the larger the class of possible viscosity solutions, and thus the harder it becomes to establish a comparison principle (as that implies uniqueness of solutions).
-It has been the interplay of being able to prove comparison principles (see Theorems \ref{t:CPe}, \ref{t:CP:HJ1} and \ref{t:CP:HJk}) and to prove the convergence (see Theorem \ref{t:conv}) which has led to the choice of the restricted class of test functions in Definitions \ref{d:HJe:VS}, \ref{d:HJ1:VS} and \ref{d:HJk:VS}.
+Therefore, we choose the restricted class of test functions based on our ability to prove both the comparison principles (see Theorems \ref{t:CPe}, \ref{t:CP:HJ1} and \ref{t:CP:HJk}) and the convergence (see Theorem \ref{t:conv}).
 The restricted class of test functions that we use when $\phi_x(t,x) = 0$ are the functions of the form $\phi(t,x) = \theta |x - \o x|^4 + g(t)$ for some constant $\theta \in \R$ and some function $g \in C^2((0,\infty))$.
 This class is the same as that used in \cite{VanMeursPeletierPozar22}.
-In Section \ref{s:disc} we motivate the choice of the power $4$ (rather than $2$, $6$, $8$ etc.).
+In Section \ref{s:disc:tFct} we motivate the choice of the power $4$ (rather than $2$, $6$, $8$ etc.).

 \begin{defn}[$\rho$-sub- and $\rho$-supersolutions for $\e>0$] Let $\rho, \e > 0$. \begin{itemize} \item Let $u:Q \to \R$ be upper semi-continuous and bounded.
 The function $u$ is a $\rho$-subsolution of \eqref{HJe} in $Q$ if the following holds: whenever $\phi\in C^2(Q)$ is such that $u-\phi$ has a global maximum at $(\o t, \o x)$, we have